nais/doc/clusters/laws-and-regulations.md

 - Be deleted
 - Be redacted or edited (if it applies to the obligatory documentation)

-NAV has obtained this consent, and can therefore store information abroad as long as they are also archived in Norway.
-See [letter of consent](./letter-of-consent-from-national-archivist.pdf).
+NAV has requested and received a clarification regarding this from the National Archival Services, which means we can store documentation abroad as long as they are archived in Norway.
+See [letter of clarification](./letter-of-clarification.pdf).

 Documents that requires archival storage must be stored on a media and in a format that fulfills the necessary requirements for durability and accessability (§6).
 I.e. these documents must be stored in a way that ensures authenticity, reliability, integrity and usability.